 - The reboot of The Lone Ranger had trailers boasting that it was from producers Jerry Bruckheimer and Gore Verbinski, the people behind Pirates of the Caribbean.
 But instead of stating that outright, they just show the Pirates logo.

-- The 2015 Fantastic Four film's trailer and poster promote "From the studio that brought you X-Men: Days of Future Past", despite sharing none of the same directors, producers, writers, etc.
+- The 2015 Fantastic Four film's trailer and poster promote "From the studio that brought you X-Men: Days of Future Past", though oddly not emphasizing that they shared a writer and producer (Simon Kinberg).

 - Top Secret! is "From the makers of the original Airplane!", followed by a footnote stating "(Not the Wright Brothers)".